nginxinc/nginx-one-workshops/labs/lab5/readme.md

 https://pkgs.nginx.com/plus/ubuntu `lsb_release -cs` nginx-plus\n" | sudo tee /etc/apt/sources.list.d/nginx-plus.list
 ```

-For this lab, we need to pin this release version to R32 so that we can show the upgrade process.
-The keys we are using are good for R33, so if we simply ask for an install of nginx we will get the latest release (currently R33).
-To pin the release, we manually need to put the R32 branch in URL like:  `/plus/R32/`
+For this lab, you need to pin this release version to R32 so that you can see the upgrade process.
+The keys you are using are good for R33, so if you simply ask for an install of NGINX you will get the latest release (currently R33).
+To pin the release, you manually need to put the R32 branch in URL like:  `/plus/R32/`

 ```bash
 sudo vi /etc/apt/sources.list.d/nginx-plus.list